 So why are they so vocal in their opposition to a seemingly well-intended project?
 “Clean energy” like wind power must be a positive thing for the environment, right?
 And it must therefore also be good for wildlife too, yes?

-The truth is that the impacts of wind farms are significant, and they are decidedly not positive for Tennessee’s environment and wildlife.
-If you look at the 23 wind turbines proposed for Cumberland County, each 600 feet tall – three times the height of Neyland Stadium, with blades as long as a foot ball field – and plainly visible from 1-40 and the surrounding area, you begin to understand the scope.
+The truth is the impacts of wind farms are significant, and they are decidedly not positive for Tennessee’s environment and wildlife.
+If you look at the 23 wind turbines proposed for Cumberland County, each 600 feet tall—three times the height of Neyland Stadium, with blades as long as a foot ball field—and plainly visible from I-40 and the surrounding area, you begin to understand the scope.

-A sufficient amount of wind to run the turbines would only be available 18 percent of the time, and TVA says they don’t even need the electricity it would produce.
-From an efficiency standpoint, it costs $52 dollars an hour to subsidize wind power production, versus 84 cents for hydropower – and the project will only produce a fraction of what is generated by Watt’s Bar dam nearby.
-The Crab Orchard Wind Farm as proposed would cover 1,800 acres, not including the large transmission lines to service it – a change in habitat requiring clear cuts and large applications of herbicide to maintain.
+A sufficient amount of wind to run the turbines would only be available 18 percent of the time, and TVA says it doesn’t even need the electricity it would produce.
+From an efficiency standpoint, it costs $52 dollars an hour to subsidize wind power production, versus 84 cents for hydropower—and the project will only produce a fraction of what is generated by Watt’s Bar dam nearby.
+The Crab Orchard Wind Farm as proposed would cover 1,800 acres, not including the large transmission lines to service it.
+This change in habitat would require clear cuts and large applications of herbicide to maintain.

 It doesn’t make financial sense, and it would alter the natural landscape forever.
 All of that wind through all of those turbines also produces a lot of unpleasant noise.
 But what about the impact on wildlife?

-Each year, wind farms are responsible for the death of 1.4 million plus birds and bats – in just two months at the Backbone Mountain wind farm in West Virginia, 2,000 bats were chopped to pieces by the turbines.
+Each year, wind farms are responsible for the death of over 1.4 million birds and bats.
+In just two months at the Backbone Mountain wind farm in West Virginia, 2,000 bats were chopped to pieces by the turbines.
 When federal investigators discovered the carcasses of 38 golden eagles and 336 other protected birds at two wind projects in Oregon, PacifiCorp Energy was assessed a $2.5 million fine for violating the Migratory Bird Treaty Act.